The definitive guide to Australian Wines

 As usual, the number of wines in each group is limited.
 The varietal categories are the same as in previous years, as is the link of each wine with its region, so only the best are listed in full.
 That said, the cut-off point does reflect the strength of the particular category.
 Where the list would be unacceptably long, the wines printed in black are grouped by region and their names shortened while still enabling the exact wine to be identified in the tasting notes for the winery in question.
 In looking at the points, remember these are the best of the nearly 10,000 wines tasted for this edition.

 The varietal winners are proudly sponsored by Langton's, Australia’s leading fine wine marketplace.
-This year's Halliday Awards Auction is open for online bids until 9pm on Thursday, August 17.

 A thoroughly diverse range of Bordeaux blends and varieties on the one (larger) hand courtesy of Margaret River, and the classic Australian blend of cabernet and shiraz on the other.